intel/terraform-intel-aws-databricks-workspace/examples/databricks-workspace-cluster/README.md

   3. Follow the steps here to [create VPC with subnets and security groups](https://docs.databricks.com/administration-guide/cloud-configurations/aws/customer-managed-vpc.html#create-a-vpc) in your AWS Console.

   4. Configure the **providers.tf** like shown in this example.
 It is important to configure both providers as Databricks Workspace and Cluster use seperate providers to deploy resources.
+Also see how to use the **databricks.cluster** provider for the Databricks Cluster module in example/main.tf

+  5. See the main.tf in the example on how to pass the value for dbx_host (i.e. the URL of the databricks workspace) in the Databricks Cluster Module

   5. Create a terraform.tfvars file and fill in the details.

       ```hcl
+      dbx_cloud            = "aws"
       dbx_account_id       = <"ENTER YOUR DATABRICKS ACCT ID NUMBER">
       dbx_account_password = <"ENTER YOUR DATABRICKS ACCT PASSWORD">
       dbx_account_username = <"ENTER YOUR DATABRICKS ACCT USERNAME">